-10 "Classic Establishment" restaurants in Miami.
+27 "Classic Establishment" restaurants in Miami.

-Joe’s Stone Crab is the 100-year-old seafood restaurant in South Pointe that’s famous for starting the stone crab craze.
+Joe’s Stone Crab is a 100-year-old seafood restaurant in South Pointe that’s famous for starting the stone crab craze.

-Chef Creole is where to go in Little Haiti for classic Haitian dishes like conch, fried fish, and stewed oxtails.
+Chef Creole is where to go in Little Haiti for classic Haitian dishes like conch, griot, and stewed oxtail.

 Dogma is an essential outdoor spot in MiMo for any time you’re even in the tiniest of hotdog moods.

 Jimmy’s is an old-school diner in MiMo that’s everything you want in a greasy spoon, and was also featured in a scene in _Moonlight_.